scipy-conference/scipy_proceedings/papers/mark_wickert_250/mwickert_250.rst

 Moving along with this top level discussion, the central block of Figure :ref:`pyaudioDSPio` is labeled Frame-Based DSP Callback, and as we have alluded to already, is where the real-time DSP code resides.
-Global variables are needed inside the callback, as the input/output signature is fixed by [pyAudio]_.
+Global variables are needed inside the callback, as the input/output signature is fixed by [pyaudio]_.
 The globals allow algorithm parameters to be available inside the callback, e.g., filter coefficients, and in the case of a digital filter, the filter state must be maintained from frame-to-frame.
 We will see in the examples section how :code:`scipy.signal.lfilter()`, which implements (:ref:`LCCDE`), conveniently supports frame-based digital filtering.
 To allow